 HOW THE BODY COMMUNICATES

 The communication of the body can be compared to the workings of a symphony orchestra.
 When all the instruments and musicians work together beautiful music can be made.
 However if the instruments are not tuned properly or taken care of they don’t produce the same sound.
 Similarly if a musician forgets his music or decides not to follow the music the sound is changed.
 The more instruments and musicians that are affected the worse the sound gets until all you have is a lot of painful noise.

 Similarly the body works best when all of its body parts, organs, endocrines, etc are working together.
 Anyone whose had a sore back can relate to how normally easy tasks become awkward, painful, and difficult to perform.
 The same thing happens with the body when one part whether it’s a limb, an organ, a cell or even a chemical gets out of balance it can make everything else the body has to do externally and internally awkward, painful, and difficult.
-If these areas of imbalance are not addressed pain, illness and disease can develop overtime.
-Since we are not just a body, we are a body, a mind, and a spirit these imbalances can occur at a physical, emotional, mental and spiritual level.
+If these areas of imbalance are not addressed pain, illness and dis-ease can develop overtime.
+Since we are not just a body, we are a body, a mind, and a spirit these imbalances can occur at a physical, emotional, mental, spiritual and environmental level.

 The good news is that our bodies have an innate wisdom that works to heal these imbalances.
 This is the same wisdom that helps us grow and develop from children to adults.
 We’ve all witnessed the healing capabilities of the body with the odd scratch or small cut.
 So why do we get sick and need help to repair our bodies?